Dynamical decoupling for superconducting qubits: a performance survey: Results

 \subsubsection{$d = d_{\max}$: Performance at the single cycle limit}

-In a similar vein, it is notable how well sequences do in the $d = d_{\max}$ limit (at the right of each plot in \cref{fig:haarIntervalPlot}).
+In a similar vein, it is notable how well sequences do in the $d = d_{\max}$ limit (at the right of each plot in \cref{fig:haarIntervalPlot} where $d / d_{\max} = 1$).
 For \CPMG\ at $T = 75\mu s$, this corresponds to applying a pulse on average every $37.5 \mu s$; this certainly does not obey the principle of making $\tau$ small, implied from error terms scaling as $\mathcal{O}(\tau^n)$ as in the standard theory.
-There is always a tradeoff between combating errors and packing too many pulses on real devices with finite width and implementation errors.
+There is always a tradeoff between combating noise and packing too many pulses on real devices with finite width and implementation errors.
+Incoherent errors result in a well-documented degradation that reduces the cancelation order for most of the sequences we have considered; see \cref{sec:DD-imperf}.
+In addition, coherent errors build up as oscillations in the fidelity; see \cref{subsec:theory-means-in-practice}.
+Low-order sequences such as CPMG and \XY\ are particularly susceptible to both incoherent and coherent errors, and are therefore expected to exhibit an optimal pulse interval.
 Moreover, the circuit structure will restrict the pulse interval when implementing DD on top of a quantum circuit.
 The general rule gleaned from \cref{fig:haarIntervalPlot} is to err toward the latter and apply DD sparsely.
 In particular, $d = d_{\max}$ results in a comparable performance to $d = 0$ or a potentially significant improvement.

 Nevertheless, whether dense DD is better than sparse DD can depend on the specific device characteristics, desired timescale, and relevant metrics.
-As a case in point, note the Haar experiment results on \jakarta\ in the long-time limit.
+As a case in point, note the Haar demonstration results on \jakarta\ in the long-time limit.
 Here, most sequences -- aside from \XY\ -- deteriorate with increasing $d$.
 Surprisingly, the best strategy in median performance is \XY, which does come at the cost of a sizeable inner-quartile range.

 $\UR{n}$ for $d = 0$ does substantially better than Free for all six panels, which is an empirical confirmation of its claimed robustness.
 Even for $d >0$, $\UR{n}$ remains a high fidelity and low variance sequence.
 Since other sequences only roughly match $\UR{n}$ upon interval optimization, using a robust sequence is a safe default choice.